 - Take a pan, and add Chana Daal, urad daal, jeer and coriander seeds, and dry roast them on medium flame.
 Add them to a blender and set aside.

-2. Now add a cinnamon stick, a few cloves of garlic, black peppercorns and green cardamom and dry roast them for about a minute.
+2. Add a cinnamon stick next, a few cloves of garlic, black peppercorns, and green cardamom and dry roast them for about a minute.
 Add them to the blender too.

-3. Next add some dried coconut pieces, poppy and sesame seeds and toast them too.
-They can burn quickly, so be a little careful with them.
-Set aside.
+3. After this add some dried coconut slices, poppy seeds, and sesame seeds.
+Toast them to.
+Since these burn easily, be a little careful and keep tossing them frequently.
+Keep these aside.

-4. Now add a little oil to the pan and add curry leaves and red chilies.
+4. Add in a little oil now and add some curry leaves and red chillies.
 Cook them for 2 minutes or so.

-5. Now add them to the blender along with all the spices toasted before along with ½ teaspoon of Hing.
+5. Grind all the toasted spices and other ingredients along with ½ teaspoon of Hing.

 For the Bisi Bele Bath –

-- Wash and soak Toor Daal and rice in separate containers for 15 minutes.
+- Wash and soak Toor Dal and rice in separate containers for 15 minutes.

-- Pressure cook the Toor Daal with some turmeric powder and salt on high flame till you hear 3 whistles.
+- Pressure cook the Toor Dal with some turmeric powder and salt on high flame till you hear 3 whistles.
 Take it from the heat and allow the steam to release.

 - In another pressure cooker, add the rice and peanuts.
 Add a little salt and allow a single whistle.
 Remove from flame.

-10. Next in a pan heat some water and dip a small ball of tamarind.
-Let it soak for 15 minutes and them squeeze it to extract the pulp out of it.
+10. Heat some water in a pan and dip a small ball of tamarind.
+Let it soak for 15 minutes and then squeeze it to extract the pulp out of it.
 Strain the pulp and keep it aside.
 Alternatively, you could use readymade tamarind pulp too.

 11. Dice the carrots, bottle gourd, and potatoes.

-12. Now in a pan, add 1.5 cups of water and add all the cut veggies along with peas and a little salt.
-Remember that the Dal and rice also have salt, so be careful of the quantity of salt you add.
+12. Add 1.5 cups water in a pan and add these diced veggies along with some peas.
+Add in a little salt.
+Remember that the Dal and rice also have salt, so be careful while adding salt to these veggies.

 13. Cover the veggies and allow them to cook until they are more than half done but haven’t lost the complete crunch.

-14. Now, open the pressure cooker containing the daal and take a masher to squish the daal.
-Add this dal into a heavy bottom pan.
+14. Open the pressure cooker with the dal next and take a masher to squish the dal.
+Add this dal into a heavy-bottom pan.

-15. Next, add the boiled rice and peanuts mix to the daal.
+15. Add in the boiled rice and peanuts mix to the dal.

-16. Now add the cooked vegetables and tamarind pulp.
+16. Next add in the cooked vegetables and the tamarind pulp.
 Add 1.5 cups of water and mix well.
 Cover the lid and let this mixture simmer for about 30-45 minutes.

-18. In a small pan, add generous tablespoons of ghee and saute some cashews.
-Next, add mustard seeds, curry leaves, and some asafetida.
+18. In a small pan, add a generous tablespoon of ghee and saute some cashews.
+Remove them and add mustard seeds next.

-20. Add some crunchy boondi and serve while hot.
+21. Sprinkle some crunchy boondi on top and serve hot.